-[sullenly] No.
+Jonah [sullenly] No.

-Your mother-in-law?
+Passenger 3 Your mother-in-law?

 [Passengers 1 & 3 laugh]

-[sullenly] No.

-[ Jonah looks around, beyond the boat, then up at the sky.]
+Jonah [sullenly] No. [ Jonah looks around, beyond the boat, then up at the sky.]
 From God.

-[ Passengers all look at each other, unsure if Jonah is desperately crazy or just desperate.]
+[Passengers all look at each other, unsure if Jonah is desperately crazy or just desperate.]

+Passenger 2

 You can't run from God!

-God is everywhere.
+Passenger 1 God is everywhere.
 God is woven into the fabric of the world.
 Why, God is the loom that pre-existed the fabric!
 You can't escape from God.

-I'm not trying to escape from God.
+Jonah I'm not trying to escape from God.
 I'm trying to escape from hearing God.

 I run to avoid standing quietly, to avoid listening, to avoid hearing God's words.

-Stranger, life does not go on for ever.
+Nazimova Writings may be used during religious services, provided that the individual authors and West End Synagogue are 182 cited.
+Any other usage requires permission from the authors, who may be contacted through West End Passenger 2 Stranger, life does not go on forever.
 A person's life is like pottery easily broken, like a flower that fades, like dust that is blown away.
 But even so, life is a unique gift.
 A gift that you may have for many decades to come, or that you may lose a few weeks from now-you cannot know, no one can know.

-Nazimova

 Why waste your life by running, avoiding, never stopping to catch your breath and listen?
 Embrace this gift, live life fully, deeply.
 You may lose it tomorrow, so face it today.

-The sea has become stormy...
+Passenger 3 The sea has become stormy...

 I've never seen the wind like this before... it may blow us over!
 Take down the sails!

+Passenger 2

 Listen to the wind... it almost sounds like words, words of an unknown language ...

+Jonah

 It is God, pursuing me.
 I will not stay.
 I will not listen!

-[ Jonah jumps overboard.]
+[Jonah jumps overboard.]

+Passenger 3

 Man overboard!
 He'll drown in this gale!

-How bizarre, as soon as the stranger hit the sea, the storm ceased.
+Passenger 1 How bizarre, as soon as the stranger hit the sea, the storm ceased.
 The talking wind quieted.
 Perhaps it spoke only to him?

-scene three

-The Lord appointed a great fish to swallow Jonah; and Jonah was in the belly of the fish...

-[ Jonah sits inside the gut of a large fish, in the dark, alone.]

-Oh well, out of the frying pan, and into the... fish?!
+Nazimova Writings may be used during religious services, provided that the individual authors and West End Synagogue are 183 cited.
+Any other usage requires permission from the authors, who may be contacted through West End scene three Narrator [chants in Hebrew and then in English, Jonah 2:1] The Lord appointed a great fish to swallow Jonah; and Jonah was in the belly of the fish...
+[Jonah sits inside the gut of a large fish, in the dark, alone.]
+Jonah Oh well, out of the frying pan, and into the... fish?!